2i2c-org/2i2c-org.github.io/content/blog/2022/q3-update/index.md

 These are a few ways in which we've collaborated with communities and demonstrated impact over the last few months.

-{{% callout note %}}
-If you are interested in partnering with 2i2c to have your own managed JupyterHub, please contact us at `partnerships@2i2c.org`.
-We have a shared cluster on Google Cloud, with plans to deploy one on AWS soon, and dedicated clusters can be run on any major cloud provider.
-Please see [our service documentation](https://docs.2i2c.org/en/latest/about/service/index.html) for more details.
-{{% /callout %}}

 **New JupyterHubs for communities**.
 We've deployed JupyterHubs for several new partner communities.
 Here's a quick list:

 - PaleoCube and PaleoHack Hubs [infrastructure#1418](https://github.com/2i2c-org/infrastructure/issues/1418)